mtkmr/TagCloudSample/README.md

 # TagCloudSample

-A simple app to display tag cloud.
+A simple app to show tag cloud.

 # DEMO